revbayes/revbayes.github.io/tutorials/chromo/index.md

 Summarize Ancestral States
 --------------------------

-Now we need to add ‘Rev‘ code that will summarize the sampled ancestral chromosome numbers.
+Now we need to add `Rev` code that will summarize the sampled ancestral chromosome numbers.
 First, read in the ancestral state trace generated by the ancestral state monitor during the MCMC analysis: